Sexy Star II: Professional wrestling career

 La Hija de Gatubela was trained by Tapatío Jr., Black Shadow Jr., Príncipe Negro and Mr. Tempest and debuted in July 2016 in her hometown of Mexicali.
 After several years on the independent scene, she signed with Kaoz Lucha Libre in January 2021.
 In May of the same year, she debuted in Lucha Libre AAA Worldwide at their Rey de Reyes pay-per-view event under the ring name Sexy Star, which previously belonged to another wrestler of the same name.
 Her contract with AAA is not exclusive, and she continues to wrestle on the independent scene, including in the United States.
 In January 2022, Sexy Star won The Crash Women's Championship.
 At Triplemanía XXX in Monterrey in August of the same year, she challenged for the mixed titles alongside Komander, but lost to Sammy Guevara and Tay Conti.
 On February 5, 2023, at Rey de Reyes, she won the five-woman Reina de Reinas match.
+In October 2024, she left AAA.

 Personal life

 Sexy Star's mother wrestled under the name Gatubela, and her father wrestled under the name El Traidor.
-She is in a relationship with fellow luchador Septimo Dragón who primarily wrestles in the United States and Japan.
+She is in a relationship with fellow luchador Séptimo Dragón.